xdpirate/gamehorizon/README.md

 It works as intended.
 It doesn't look too hot on phones, owing to the horizontal table layout of the games.
 It looks nice on a tablet-style display, though, or the inner screen of foldables.

+## Features

+* Add a game to one of four tables:
+  * **Unreleased** - Games that have a release date set
+  * **Announced** - Games that are announced but there is no release date set
+  * **Released** - Games that have already been released
+  * **Collected** - Games in your collection
+* Support for adding platforms to each game
+* For unreleased games, show a countdown to when the game releases when you hover over the release date (e.g. *"Releases tomorrow"*, *"Releases in 81 days"*)
+* Buttons to edit, delete or web search for the name of any given game
+* Names are not unique and can exist in several states and tables at once
+* Themes: Light theme, dark theme, [Nord](https://www.nordtheme.com/)
+* Export game data to CSV or HTML formats

 ## Security

 There are currently zero security measures implemented.
 For external access, you can use `.htaccess` based authentication or a reverse proxy with authentication.
 Alternatively, you can make sure the application isn't exposed outside your local network.